snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

 set-valued variables (see relevant keywords below) that are propagated to calculate bounding intervals on simulation output using interval analysis methods.
-These epistemic variable types can optionally include basic probability assignments for use in Dempster-Shafer theory of evidence methods.
+These epistemic variable types can optionally include belief structures or basic probability assignments for use in Dempster-Shafer theory of evidence methods.
 Epistemic uncertainty can alternately be modeled with probability density functions, although results from UQ studies are then typically interpreted as possibilities or bounds, as opposed to a probability distribution of responses.

 Dakota supports the following epistemic uncertain variable types: